NehalSinghal/beautifulmindmaps/index.md

 50-50 Profit Sharing as an academic research project of financial modelling illustrates that "Value motivates automatically".
 It eliminates investing in uncertainty between risk balanced equal partners.

-_Financial Modelling and Product Development (FMPD) research project is an example of successful use of innovative Mind Mapping._
+_Financial Modelling and Product Development  research project is an example of successful use of innovative Mind Mapping._

 ### == OUR ORIGINAL UNDERSTANDING AND INSIGHTS ==

 1. Mind Mapping over the web in various books and journals has been only highlighted as a tool for representation with fancy diagrams and colors, whereas our originality in _understanding_ them and letting our work/knowledge _evolve_ has been due to our using it as an analysis tool for aiding evolution of our own understanding, both of Mind Mapping as an indispensable tool and the specific project domain.
- 2. In our FMPD project, we used MM as knowledge development tool to collect, harness, filter ideas, then letting ideas fill several sheets.
+ 2. In our Financial Modelling and Product Development research project, we used Mind Mapping as knowledge development tool to collect, harness, filter ideas, then letting ideas fill several sheets.
  3. Later, once we reached conclusion in thinking about modelling and product development we let all charts ideation **combine** into a big chart.
- 4. Ofcourse all of other MM and this big one chart looked messy.
+ 4. Ofcourse all of other Mind Maps and this big one chart looked messy.
 This depicted **complexity** reflecting the need for clear understanding.
  5. One important point that emerges is that, filtering mechanism is an internal process, here the Central Processing Unit (CPU) is **human brain**.
  - Humans haven't been able to develop a machine that can think and understand.
  - Devices only compute.
- -  MM are essentially "Programs and Data" operating in resonance with human brain.
+ -  Mind Maps are essentially "Programs and Data" operating in resonance with human brain.
- 6. However this process of MM Development is all about emerging _beauty as understanding_ using basic shapes, arrows, pens, highlighters.
+ 6. However this process of Mind Map Development is all about emerging _beauty as understanding_ using basic shapes, arrows, pens, highlighters.
  - There's not much on the hardware side if one sees it closely!
  - It's all about internal **thinking** process and it's evolution that needs understanding, and the understanding that gets _developed_ as a result.
- 7. In our Financial Modelling and Product Development (FMPD) research project, MM was an _analytical tool_ from beginning till end.
+ 7. In our Financial Modelling and Product Development research project, Mind Mapping was an _analytical tool_ from beginning till end.
  8. Sixty A4 sized sheets were converted into one big chart.
 This chart was then factored into categories like -
  - Types of Markets,
  - Trading System,